fossabot/dappctrl/CONTRIBUTING.md

 We adhere Google code style guides:
 * Golang:https://github.com/golang/go/wiki/CodeReviewComments

+## Commit message
+> Describe your changes in imperative mood, e.g. "make xyzzy do frotz" instead of "[This patch] makes xyzzy do frotz" or "[I] changed xyzzy to do frotz", as if you are giving orders to the codebase to change its behavior.

+As it described at [Documentation/SubmittingPatches in the Git repo](https://git.kernel.org/pub/scm/git/git.git/tree/Documentation/SubmittingPatches?id=HEAD#n133)

 ## Tests

 For any new programmatic functionality, we like unit tests when possible, so if you can keep your code cleanly isolated, please do add a test file to the tests folder.